 The NSGG Postgraduate Fieldwork Fund provides support for students undertaking a near-surface geophysical survey as part of a postgraduate (MSc, MRes or PhD) research project at a UK institute of further education.
 NSGG will fund the successful applicant to a maximum of £1000.
-Successful applications will additionally receive 1-year student membership of The Geological Society, plus registration and travel costs to present at one NSGG research event.
+Successful applications will additionally receive 1-year student membership of The Geological Society, plus registration and (if possible) travel costs to present at one NSGG research event.
 In return, we request that the successful applicant produces a poster-style summary of their research for display on the NSGG website.

 - The applicant should be a PhD, MRes or MSc student, undertaking a near-surface geophysics field project as part of research at a UK institute.

 - The application must be supported by the project supervisor.

 - Funds will be given in GBP.
 The maximum grant that can be awarded is £1000.
 The NSGG reserve the right, at the discretion of the panel, to award no or multiple awards depending on the applications that are received .

 - Only one application to the NSGG Postgraduate Fieldwork Fund can be made in any funding round.
 Funds must be used within 18 months of support being awarded.